mitchbne/react-listbox/README.md

 - [x] Turn the components into an installable library.
 - [ ] Add support for the ListboxList component to be a React Portal.
 - [ ] Create a multi-select solution.
+- [ ] Handle disabled ListboxOption
+- [ ] Fix where ListboxOption value and innerText are different (for typeahead)
 - [ ] Create an input-filter solution.

 ### Basic Example